Zero noise limit for singular ODE regularized by fractional noise: Construction of

 We now start with a deterministic bound on the dynamics.
-We separate the case of $\gamma < 0$ and $\gamma \geq 0$, which have difference monotonicity properties for the drift (which is why in the case $\gamma <0$ we cannot apply directly the methods of \cite{DF14, Tre13}). \begin{lemma} Let $b \in \ccc{1}(\RR), \pdx b \leq 0$ and let $\varphi$ be the semi-flow associated to the ODE $\dot{z} = b(z)$.
+We separate the case of $\gamma < 0$ and $\gamma \geq 0$, which have different monotonicity properties for the drift (which is why in the case $\gamma <0$ we cannot apply directly the methods of \cite{DF14, Tre13}). \begin{lemma} Let {$f \in \ccc{1}(\RR)$ be non-increasing } and let $\varphi$ be the semi-flow associated to the ODE { $\dot{z} = f(z)$ }.
 Moreover, let $(w_t)_{t \geq 0}$ be a real-valued path.
 Consider the following deterministic ODE, for a given $X_s > 0$ :

-Assume that there exists a constant $\bar{w}$ such that:
+Assume that there exists a constant$\bar{w}$ such that:

 Then we have the bounds:

 \end{lemma}